atoffano/KGene2Pheno/README.md

     --keywords: Specify multiple keywords to generate the dataset(optional).
     Currently available: disease gene phenotype not-phenotype interaction disease_plus_ortho expression_value expression_pattern lifestage-ontology disease-ontology phenotype-ontology go-ontology go-annotation
     --method: Name of the method (required).
 One of TransE, TorusE, ComplEx, ConvKB.
-    --dataset: Used to specify local datasets.
+    --dataset: Used to specify local datasets (optional).
 See 'Using a local dataset' for more information.
     --query: A SPARQL query (optional).
 Used to retrieve data from a query instead of using keywords.
     --normalize_parameters: Whether to normalize entity embeddings (optional).
 Defaults to False.
     --train_classifier: Train a classifier on the generated embeddings (optional).
 Specify the names of the classifiers to use as n arguments.
 See the PyCaret documentation for all available classifiers.